-Leader: We gather here today to seek God’s mercy, to stop the killing of the unborn.
+Leader: We gather here today to seek God’s mercy, to stop the killing of the unborn in this place.
 Hear the words of the prophet Jeremiah:

-People: This is what Yahweh says: “Go and buy a clay jar from a potter.
-Take along some of the elders of the people and of the priests and go out to the Valley of Ben Hinnom, near the entrance of the Potsherd Gate.
-There proclaim the words I tell you.”
+People: This is what Yahweh says: “Go and buy an earthen flask, and with some elders and priests, go out to the Valley of Ben Hinnom, at the opening of the Potsherd Gate.
+There proclaim the words I speak to you.”

 Leader: The Valley of Ben Hinnom in 600 B.C. was used for places of Topheth, where infant children were burned alive to the Canaanite god Ba’al. Topheth means a fireplace for child sacrifice.
 Today we stand in front of an abortion center [or political institution] where human life is destroyed [or mocked].
 It is a modern, updated Topheth shrine.

 People: So hear the words of Yahweh, O kings of Judah and inhabitants of Jerusalem; this is what Yahweh of armies, the Elohim of Israel says: “Behold, I am bringing evil on this place, that which will make the ears of all who hear of it tingle.”